rednafi/rednafi.com/content/misc/terminal_text_formatting_with_tput.md

 Running the script will give you the following output:

-![example-a]
+![image_1]

 This also hardcodes the color and formatting codes but it's much easier than having to remember or search for the ANSI escape codes.
 Currently, I'm using a 256-bit macOS terminal and it supports fairly large sets of formatting options.
 You can run `man tput` to find out other features that are supported by your terminal.
 The following loop will print all the supported colors:

 ```sh
 for i in {0..255}; do